 Admittedly, the solar panel option isn’t without its downsides.
 It can require a significant upfront investment, depending on the size of your setup.
 Another negative is that this still-developing technology is only going to improve in the coming years.
 Like any type of emerging technology, waiting might be prudent.

 Garage Living can help you achieve your green garage goals.
-We specialize in a number of the garage energy efficiency improvement opportunities listed here.
-Simply book a free in-home consultation to get started.
+We specialize in a number of the garage energy efficiency improvement solutions listed here.
+Simply book a free design consultation to get started.